 Potty – The Fear Is Real (For A Toddler)

-A common problem that parents face when potty-training their kids is the fear of toilets.
+One common problem parents face when potty-training their kids is the fear of toilets.

 For example, a toddler may think that they may be accidentally flushed down a toilet.

 Although that’s not possible, they lack the cognitive abilities to understand.

-5 Tips to Help Your Toddler to Poop in the Potty
+5 Tips to Help Your Toddler Poop in the Potty

 1. Diet Check

-If you notice that your little one doesn’t poop for a bit, they may be experiencing constipation.
+If your little one doesn’t poop for a bit, they may be experiencing constipation.
 It takes only one painful poop to scare your toddler away from using a potty.

 Some kids are so averse of pooping on potties they hold bowel movements, and this may cause severe or chronic constipation.

 Encourage your toddler to drink a recommended amount of fluid.
 Pediatricians recommend parents stick to water or add a splash of fruit juice.

 Milk can cause constipation for some toddlers.

 Another option for preventing constipation among kids is ensuring that they exercise regularly.
 When you get your little one moving, they’ll experience better digestion, and the chances of constipation will be lower.

 Ensure that your kid is enjoying fiber-rich foods and whole grains.
-By doing so, food will move through their digestive system at a steady pace.
-Some of the best foods include apples, pears, vegetables, and barley.
+By doing so, food will move through their digestive system steadily.
+The best foods include apples, pears, vegetables, and barley.

 2. The Position

 According to research, the body position is crucial to ensure the optimal release of poop.

 The key point here is that your toddler should be in a position where their knees are above their hip.
-It goes back to thousands of years ago where folks like us used to ‘cop a squat.’
+It goes back to thousands of years ago when folks like us used to ‘cop a squat.’
 We didn’t have anything flash-like a toilet to sit on.

 Practice this together until your toddler cracks it!
 Make it fun.

 3. Take It Slow

 The key message is don’t rush.
-This will only stress your toddler out to increase their fear of the potty!
+This will only stress your toddler to increase their fear of the potty!